shreshthgoyal/igls/README.md

   ``
   pip install igls==1.0.0
   ``
+  and then user needs to install required modules.

 * Also, user can clone this repository and build in manually
 ```console
 git clone https://github.com/shreshthgoyal/igls.git